 Name:

 Relationship:

 Name:

 Relationship:

 a.
-General information concerning my leadership in the Global Internship Travel Program, including, but not limited to, my travel dates, travel arrangements, my whereabouts at any given time during travel, and my contact information: YesNo
+General information concerning my leadership in the Global Travel Program, including, but not limited to, my travel dates, travel arrangements, my whereabouts at any given time during travel, and my contact information: Yes No b.

-b.
 Information concerning my medical condition during my leadership in the Program:

-Yes No

-SIGNATURE:

-DATE:

 FACULTY DISABILITY DISCLOSURE:

 Mission University is an Equal Opportunity Employer.
-All employees, faculty, and staff are considered on the basis of skills, experience, and qualifications without regard to r, religion, color, Pledge, gender, national and ethnic origin, age, marital status, covered veteran status, sexual orientation, or the presence of non-job-related medical disability or any other legally protected status.
+All employees, faculty, and staff are considered on the basis of skills, experience, and qualifications without regard to religion, color, pledge, gender, national and ethnic origin, age, marital status, covered veteran status, sexual orientation, or the presence of non-job-related medical disability or any other legally protected status.
 The following questions are asked to support you during your travels.

 Do you have a disability that would affect your ability to carry out your duties while traveling with students?
-Yes No

-SIGNATURE:

-DATE:
+Yes No requesting while you are traveling during the duration of the course: Note: additional fees for trip services may become the responsibility of the faculty member.

-If you marked YES above, please specify any special consideration or services\ you are requesting while you are traveling during the duration of the course:
+If you marked YES above, please specify any special consideration or services you are